GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 DRIAD mechanism defined in this document to discover the relay information provided by the sender.

+Note that the DNS-SD service is not source-specific, so even though several methods of finding a more local source of multicast traffic connectivity are preferred where available to using a relay provided by an AMTRELAY RR, a gateway further upstream would still be using the AMTRELAY RR unless the upstream network has a peering or direct connectivity that provides an alternative end-to-end multicast transport path for the (S,G)'s traffic.

 ###Preference Ordering {#ordering}

 This section defines a preference ordering for relay addresses during